gthvn1/ppow/Readme.md

 - [x] simple rendering (a ball)
 - [x] understand websockets
 - [x] simple communication between backend/frontend to move the ball
+- [x] move the ball alone
+- [ ] move one stick using message
+- [ ] add interaction between stick and ball
-- [ ] move the ball alone and interact with a stick
+- [ ] move the ball using the keyboard
+- [ ] add another stick
 - [ ] implement ping pong

 # Changelog